eclipse-langium/langium-website/content/docs/configuration-services.md

 *Dependencies:* [AstReflection](#astreflection)

 ### LanguageGeneratedModule
-The `LanguageGeneratedModule` contains services specific to the grammar of a given language.
-They are automatically generated by Langium and should not be modified.
+The `LanguageGeneratedModule` contributes language specific services.
+It is automatically (re)generated by Langium and should not be modified manually.
 #### Grammar
-The `Grammar` service holds a collection of terminal and parser rules defined by the language grammar.
+The `Grammar` service provides information on the lexer and parser rules defined in the language grammar.
 #### LanguageMetaData
-The `LanguageMetaData` service holds metadata about the language.
+The `LanguageMetaData` service contributes metadata about the language.
 ```typescript
 export interface LanguageMetaData {
     languageId: string;